 The models for the public universities and KCTCS will be phased in over three years, beginning in fiscal year 2018-19.
 The model distributes funding based on three basic components:

-- Student Success (35 percent of allocable resources distributed based on relative success in achieving student progression milestones and degree and credential production).
+- Student Success (35% of allocable resources distributed based on relative success in achieving student progression milestones and degree and credential production).

-- Course Completion (35 percent of allocable resources distributed based on share of earned student credit hours).
+- Course Completion (35% of allocable resources distributed based on share of earned student credit hours).

-- Operational Support (30 percent of allocable resources distributed in support of vital campus operations, services, and infrastructure related to student learning and success).
+- Operational Support (30% of allocable resources distributed in support of vital campus operations, services, and infrastructure related to student learning and success).

 How Kentucky benefits from a new model

 Aligning state funding with college completion increases the possibility of boosting state educational attainment.
 An overall rise in the number of graduates maximizes taxpayers’ return on investment in higher education and translates to a more highly skilled workforce in the future.